chophilip21/chophilip21.github.io/_posts/networking_part2/2023-04-05-network_part2.md

 <figcaption>OSI models can be interpreted in both directions, depending on who you are (sender vs receiver) </figcaption>
 </figure>

+Instead of uni-directional pyramid model, always think of the U-shaped bi-directional model.

 # 1.0 - Layer 6: Presentation layer <a name="presentation"></a>